Asthma and Respiratory Health: Supporting Easier Breathing Naturally

 Asthma affects approximately 10% of Canadians, making it one of the most common chronic conditions1.
 Beyond asthma, millions more struggle with allergic rhinitis (hay fever), chronic sinusitis and other respiratory concerns that affect their daily quality of life.
 In Nova Scotia, where seasonal changes bring shifting pollen counts, mold exposure and indoor air quality challenges during long winters, respiratory concerns are particularly common in my Halifax practice.

 For many people with asthma and respiratory conditions, conventional treatments provide good control.
 Inhaled corticosteroids and bronchodilators can be effective and, when needed, potentially lifesaving.
-However, some patients experience incomplete symptom control, medication side effects or simply prefer to explore complementary approaches that address underlying factors.
+However, some patients experience incomplete symptom control, medication side effects or simply want to better understand the factors that influence their breathing.

 Naturopathic medicine does not replace appropriate medical management of asthma.
 Asthma can be a serious, even life-threatening condition and patients should maintain their rescue medications and follow their physician’s guidance.
-What naturopathic approaches can offer is identification and reduction of triggers, support for the underlying inflammation driving symptoms, optimization of overall respiratory health and potentially reduced reliance on medications in some cases.
+What naturopathic care can offer is a broader look at triggers, diet, environment, stress, allergic load and related conditions that may be affecting respiratory health.

 Understanding Asthma